 - Protein: 5-7 ounce equivalents/day

-- Protein - Chose lean meats.
+- Protein - Choose lean meats.
 Limit red meat consumption to 1or 2 times per month.
-Chose alternative options such as legumes, tofu or nuts.
+Choose alternative options such as legumes, tofu or nuts.

 - Fruits: 2 cups/day

 - Whole fresh fruits are best; however, 8oz of 100% fruit juice and ½ cup dried fruit are both 1 serving of fruit.
 Frozen fruit is recommended when fresh fruit is unavailable.

 - Try to avoid canned fruit or fruit cups they are typically high in artificial sugar.